📂 Batch Upload Rule

 For multi-file uploads, all files in the same batch should use the same source type (for example all JPG or all MP3).

 PDF (Portable Document Format) is a fixed-layout document format for sharing and printing.
 PNG (Portable Network Graphics) is a lossless image format with transparency support.
-Explore our Universal Converter to convert other file types.
+Try our Universal Converter for other file formats.

 Quick rules and tips to get the best results.